adam-kosinski/Birds/miscellaneous/brainstorm.md

 - Sorting score algorithm, and proficiency thresholds

 \*Priority: Location-based common species sorting - species counts only returns species, so might be tricky for genera, families, etc.

-Tab complete for guesses.
-If user doesn't tab complete but there was only one tab completion option, assume that was their guess (don't assume otherwise)
-Put in a check for if the guess doesn't match any of the options, and let the user change their guess before revealing.
-Also note the autocomplete / dropdown menu for the user
+Teaching page, where it shows you several examples of each taxon next to each other?
+Have info links for each taxon on that page.
+Number of examples could be adjusted based on number of taxa.
+If 2 taxa, show 2-3 examples each.
+If 4 taxa, maybe 2 examples each.
+More than that, just do 1 example each.

 Allow groups to be configured.
 Issue - custom groups won't update local storage because no iNaturalist data fetched yet.
 Fix this by disallowing local storage update if no iNaturalist AND no conf value from a custom grouping

-It's possible for a group to be created with one species it seems (see turtle preset) Sidescrolling in location search results list
+It's possible for a group to be created with one species it seems (see turtle preset).
+I believe only one such group can be created, otherwise they would be merged.
+Could add it to the group with extra space containing the most similar taxon, but what if all groups are full?
+Probably the best thing to do is just add it to the group containing its most similar taxon.
+This might result in one group being over the limit, but maybe that's okay.

+Sidescrolling in location search results list

 Chipmunk intruder

 Warbler field marks game!

 ---